Skip to main content

 info

-This guide covers GPU and NPU instances.
-Video transcoding instances are provided on Virtual Machines, and for more information, please refer to Virtual Machine > Create instance.
+This guide applies to GPU and NPU instances.
+Video transcoding instances are provided via Virtual Machines.
+For more details, refer to Virtual Machine > Create instance.

-The method of managing volumes and snapshots connected to virtual machine instances in GPU is as follows:
+This document explains how to manage volumes and snapshots attached to virtual machine instances in the GPU service.

 Create volume